 BINSR … referred to as the “bin-zer”

-The BINSR is used by the buyer to give written notice to the seller of the buyer’s decisions regarding the physical condition of the property.
+- by the buyer to give written notice to the seller of the buyer’s decision regarding the physical condition of the property;

 Inspection – Basis for Decisions